-Even with a 1-litre difference in fuel efficiency, the owner of Car B will need another 147 litres of fuel and spend an extra $183.75 than the owner of Car A. All that from an extra 1-litre per 100km.
+Even with a one-litre difference in fuel efficiency, the owner of Car B will need another 147 litres of fuel and spend an extra $183.75 than the owner of Car A. All that from an extra one-litre per 100km.

 What qualifies as fuel efficient, then?

 Anything that is listed as less than 6-litres/100km or more than 16.5km/1-litre is considered to be pretty good.